 You must not begin any research until you have written confirmation from the School that your application has been approved.

 Staff and PGR student (and high risk, UG/PGT student) applications that involve human participants, personal data or human skin require ethics approval via the ScHARR Research Ethics Committee, which meets monthly (please note that there will be no meeting in August).
 Applications will be reviewed by 3 members of the committee and applicants will be invited to discuss their applications at the meetings.
-Applications must be submitted online before 13.00 on the day of the deadline to be considered for the meeting (a list of meeting dates and deadlines of the meetings may be found here.)
+Applications must be submitted online before 13.00 on the day of the deadline to be considered for the meeting.

 Please note that PGR applications must be approved by the supervisor before the monthly deadline to be considered for the meeting, and PGR students must therefore ensure their application is submitted to the supervisor in advance of the deadline.
 Any 'required amendments' must be completed to the satisfaction of the supervisor before the application is submitted for committee review.
 We cannot accept incomplete applications.